The 15 Hottest Cocktail Trends In 2023

 This is because tequila and mezcal are the perfect cocktail ingredients, thanks to their smoky, earthy flavor profiles that can be used in classic cocktails and new ones.

 The cocktail bar scene has changed quite a bit in recent years.
-Many bars had become much more casual than when the ‘speakeasy’ craze first started in the early to mid-2000s, which will continue into 2021 and the coming years.
+Many bars had become much more casual than when the ‘speakeasy’ craze first started in the early to mid-2000s, which will continue into the coming years.

 However, new cocktail trends are also emerging, such as upscale drinking dens with old-school vibes like Tiki Bars (or even Polynesian pop-themed cocktail lounges).